MintXeido/Virtual-Wii-Manager/README.md

    </head>

+<h2>(!)
+There will be no more development updates or annoucements leading this project!</h2>

+<h1>Development Update - 7/September/2023 : Unfortunately due to Costs & Unreachable and Expensive Goals, the Project has been cancelled & scrapped.
+There may or may not be a reboot of this project but unfortunately is cancelled for now on. </h1>

 <h1>Development Update - 14/July/2023 : Project has been temporarly archived & suspended, i don't known when i might come back & continue working with the project but im taking a temporary break from programming.
 The project is doing a great progress, although it's first Beta release is going to be delayed.</h1>

-<h1>Development Update - 7/September/2023 : Unfortunately due to Costs & Unreachable and Expensive Goals, the Project has been cancelled & scrapped.
-There may or may not be a reboot of this project but unfortunately is cancelled for now on.
-   (!)
-There will be no more development updates or annoucements leading this project!</h1>

 <h1> Introduction </h1>